vvanouytsel/braindump/Braindump/General/vim.md

 * `a{`
 * Navigate to previous location of jump list with `Ctrl` + `i`.
 * Navigate to  next location of jump list with `Ctrl` + `o`.

+# Neovim

+[Neovim](https://neovim.io/) is an editor based on vim.

+## LazyVim

+Neovim is extremely customizable.
+So much that it might look very daunting in the beginning.
+Luckily there are tools like [LazyVim](http://www.lazyvim.org/) that can help you to get a decent set up out of the box.